 Explore the foundations of early childhood education.
 Examine theories defining the field, issues and trends, best practices, and program models.
 Observe children, professionals and programs in action.
 Formerly ECE 101.

 Develop knowledge and skills to ensure good health, nutrition and safety of children in group care and education programs.
 Recognize the signs of abuse and neglect, responsibilities for mandated reporting, and available community resources.
 Formerly ECE 108.

 ECED& 120 2 credits

 In an early learning setting, apply best practice for engaging in nurturing relationships with children.
 Focus on keeping children healthy and safe while promoting growth and development.
-Prerequisite: concurrent enrollment in ECED& 105 (formerly ECE 101).
-Formerly ECE 132.
+Prerequisites: concurrent enrollment in ECED& 105.

 ECED& 132 3 credits

 Examine the unique developmental needs of infants and toddlers.
 Study the role of the caregiver, relationships with families, developmentally appropriate practices, nurturing environments for infants and toddlers, and culturally relevant care.
 Formerly ECE 215.